jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 </Accessions>
 ```

-The Laboratory element is what most veterinarians think of as an
+The `Laboratory` element is what most veterinarians think of as an
 “accession.”
-It contains two required attributes, AccessionDate is an
+It contains two required attributes, `AccessionDate` is an
-xs:date and AccessionNumber is a nonNullString, that is, it may not be
+`xs:date` and `AccessionNumber` is a `nonNullString`, that is, it may not be
 blank on just whitespace.
 There are very rare cases in which a
 laboratory accession number does not exist or cannot be obtained.
 In
 those cases, the string “Not Provided” may be entered.
 These should be
 very rare.

-There is also one required string element for the LabName.
+There is also one required string element for the `LabName`.
 It may also
-have elements for the lab’s PIN or LID as PremId and Address, which is
+have elements for the lab’s PIN or LID as `PremId` and `Address`, which is
-of the InternationalAddress type on the off chance that the lab is
+of the `InternationalAddress` type on the off chance that the lab is
 outside the US.

 ```xml